who909/Honeypot/README.md

 **Summary:** How did you deploy it?
 Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?

-I use Azure to depoly my MHN-admin machine and AWS for the honeypot.
-The only setting i change was adding inbound rules to the network settings.
+MHN admin machine is hosted on Azure while honeypot is hosted on AWS.
+The only modification I made to the network settings was to add incoming rules.

 <img src="mhn-admin.gif">